 This project creates a pedestrian-friendly village setting within the Tokai University property.
 Four low-rise buildings, including two main double-loaded “bars,” are positioned on the site to create a series of internal streets/courtyards that provide gathering spaces for residents.
-The first bar of the three-story building along the Road I forms a street edge facing UHWO campus.
+The first bar of the three-story building along the Road I forms a street edge facing the UHWO campus.
 The second bar is another three-story building offset from the first bar forming two internal courtyards with rain gardens on both sides.

 Trees along the north edge of the property create a buffer between the high traffic Farrington Highway and the private residence setting.
 Entries to ground floor units occur along the Road I façade and interior pedestrian promenades, activating the interior walkways and courtyards in front of the buildings and encouraging the visual connections that improve resident security.
 A series of cross walks connect the internal streets/ courtyards to the adjacent Tokai University.
 Ventilation flows within the building to promote fresh air and a healthy environment.